Samridh3335/Lambert-s-Problem/README.md

 # Lambert-s-Problem
-MATLAB code is iterated to estimate nature and orbital elements of a given trajectory using Lambert's Problem algorithm.
+MATLAB code is iterated to calculate orbital elements of trajectory between two points in space and within given amount of time using Lambert's problem algorithm